 The answer to both questions is…you don’t.

 This is why it’s so important to make sure you fully understand the physical demands being put onto your workers.
-The best way to do that is by evaluating each position within the company to determine things like the frequency certain movements, dexterity requirements, exposures to things like chemicals, noise, temperature extremes and what kinds of personal protective equipment (PPE) an employee might have to wear for long periods of time.
+The best way to do that is by evaluating each position within the company to determine things like the frequency of certain movements, dexterity requirements, exposures to things like chemicals, noise, temperature extremes, and what kinds of personal protective equipment (PPE) an employee might have to wear for long periods of time.

 Not sure where to start?
 Let us help!
 By using our new Physical Job Demands Evaluation Template, you’ll be able to easily analyze and document everything necessary to paint a complete picture of the physical demands required by each one of your positions.